 NEW in 2023: Electric vehicle drivers can save even more on EVs through the Inflation Reduction Act during the 2023 tax year.
 EV drivers are now eligible for a federal tax credit of $4,000 (or up to 30% of the vehicle price-whichever is lower) on the purchase of pre-owned EVs.
 Taxpayers are also eligible for a credit of 30% of the hardware and installation costs for EV chargers installed at their homes in 2022, up to a maximum of $1,000.

-MOR-EV: The Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) program provides rebates of up to $3,500 for the purchase or lease of battery electric vehicles and fuel-cell electric vehicles and up to $1,500 for plug-in hybrid electric vehicles.
+MOR-EV Standard: The Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) program provides rebates of up to $3,500 for the purchase or lease of new battery electric vehicles and fuel-cell electric vehicles and up to $1,500 for plug-in hybrid electric vehicles.
+Income-qualified residents may be eligible for a $3,500 rebate on the purchase of pre-owned electric vehicles.
 As of February 16, 2021, light, medium, and heavy-duty EV trucks have been added to the MOR-EV Program.

 Fuel Economy: Electric and plug-in hybrid electric cars purchased after 2010 may be eligible for a federal tax credit of up to $7,500.
 The credit amount varies by model, so visit the link above to check a specific EV model’s eligibility.